AdobeDocs/journey-optimizer.en/help/using/campaigns/create-campaign.md

 ## Create the message and configure tracking {#content}

-1. In the **[!UICONTROL Actions]** section, choose the channel and surface to use to send your message.
+1. In the **[!UICONTROL Actions]** section, select or create new configuration.

-    A surface is a configuration which has been defined by a [System Administrator](../start/path/administrator.md).
+    A configuration is defined by a [System Administrator](../start/path/administrator.md).
 It contains all the technical parameters for sending the message, such as header parameters, subdomain, mobile apps, etc. [Learn more](../configuration/channel-surfaces.md).

-    Only channel surfaces compatible with the marketing campaign type are listed in the drop-down list.
+    Only channel configurations compatible with the marketing campaign type are listed in the drop-down list.

     ![](assets/create-campaign-action.png)